pbetkier/add-issue-id-hook/README.md

 1. Create a directory for your git templates and put this ``commit-msg`` script into it, e.g. into ``~/.git-templates/hooks/commit-msg``.
 2. Configure git to use your template directory when initializing repositories: ``git config --global init.templatedir ~/.git-templates``.

+### Customizations

+Customizations are supported by opening your copy of ``commit-msg`` file and adjusting the configuration variables.

+#### Commit message format

+Provide your commit message formatting by changing ``commit_message_format`` variable.

+#### JIRA project key pattern

+By default, issue ids matching the default JIRA project key pattern are discovered.
+You can customize the project key pattern or explicitly specify the project key to look for by adjusting ``project_format`` variable.

-### Not a JIRA project?
+#### Not a JIRA project?

-This hook supports JIRA issue ids by default, but you can easily customize it to support any other issue id patterns.
+JIRA issue ids are supported by default, but the hook can support any other issue id patterns.
 Simply change the ``issue_pattern`` variable to a regular expression that matches the issue ids from your ticket system.

 ## Known limitations
 As this commit hook depends on parsing the current branch name, it won't work when committing in detached HEAD state, e.g. when doing a *reword* operation during ``git rebase --interactive``.